Scrapezone/examples/README.md

 Send a request with up to 1,000 URLs and receive the raw, unblocked HTML files.
 For trial accounts, the service is limited to Google.com and Amazon.com pages.

-Sending a request
+## Sending a request
-A request is sent in batches of 1-1,000 URLs
+A request is sent in batches of 1-1,000 URLs.

 Endpoint
 POST http://api.scrapezone.com/scrape
 Parameters